CommunityToolkit/Labs-IntelligentAPIs/README.md

 ## Steps to clone the repo

 1. `git clone` the repo
-2. Open the .sln file in VS 2017 or newer
+3. Open the .sln file in VS 2017 or newer
-3. Set `IntelligentLabsTest` as the startup project.
+4. Set `IntelligentLabsTest` as the startup project.
-4. Build the project and run!
+5. Build the project and run!

+Note: If you have the Windows machine learning code generator or [mlgen](https://marketplace.visualstudio.com/items?itemName=WinML.mlgen) extension on VS, please disable it for this project since all the code is already generated for you.